Initial configuration

 "wsPort"

-- this section is for database connection configuration.
+– this section is needed for database connection configuration.
 The parameters in this section are automatically generated during installation and MUST NOT be changed manually.

-# Conference Setup
+# Conference settings

 "launchConference": true,